Materials-Consortia/OPTIMADE/optimade.rst

 - :field:`returned_range`: List of list of integers.

   The range belonging to the returned data.
 It uses the same format as the :query-param:`property_ranges` query parameter.
-  It consist of a list which for each dimension contains a list of three values.
+  It consists of a list which for each dimension contains a list of three values.
   The first value indicates the index, in that dimension, of the first value that has been returned.
   The second value indicates the index of last returned value.
   The third value is the step size.
-  It MUST be returned when the `serialization_format` is "regular" or "custom".
-Otherwise it should not be returned.
+  It MUST be returned when the `serialization_format` is :val:`"regular"` or :val:`"custom"`.
+Otherwise, it should not be returned.

 - :field:`next`: a `JSON API links object <http://jsonapi.org/format/1.0/#document-links>`__.

   If the field is too large to be returned in a single response, this field will contain a URL pointing to the entry, to which this property belongs, which contains the next set of values for this property.
-  If all the data for this property has been returned its value should be :val:¨`null`
+  If all the data for this property has been returned, its value should be :val:¨`null`

 - :field:`more_data_available`: boolean.

-  :field-val:`false` if all the values in the requested range have been returned and :field-val:`true` if the returned values are incomplete.
+  :field-val:`false` if all the values in the requested range have been returned, and :field-val:`true` if the returned values are incomplete.

 Responses